 EasyKnock understands how painful it can be to feel like you have to leave the home you love.
-That's why they've created Sell and Stay, a program that lets you sell your home but remain in place as a tenant.
+That's why they've created a solution that lets you sell your home but remain in place as a tenant.
 You get access to your equity and you get to continue living in the home you love.

-You can continue renting through Sell and Stay until you're ready to buy your home back or move, whichever suits you best.
+You can continue renting from EasyKnock until you're ready to buy your home back or move, whichever suits you best.
 The finances of both options are arranged in advance, so you'll find no surprises.

-If you're concerned about the negative consequences of refinancing, consider a completely different option.
-Check out Sell and Stay today and learn about a safe and flexible alternative to refinancing.
+If you're concerned about the negative consequences of mortgage refinancing, consider a completely different option.
+Check out EasyKnock today and learn about a safe and flexible alternative to refinancing.

 This article is based on research and/or other relevant articles and contains trusted sources.
 Our goal at EasyKnock is to provide readers with up-to-date and objective resources on real estate and mortgage-related topics.
 Our content is written by experienced contributors in the finance and real-estate space and all articles undergo an in-depth review process.